opensearch-project/.github/RELEASING.md

 [OpenSearch](https://github.com/opensearch-project/OpenSearch) typically tracks 3 releases in parallel.
 For example, given the last major release of 1.0, OpenSearch in this organization maintains the following active branches.

 * **main**: The _next major_ release, currently 2.0.
-This is the branch where all merges take place and code moves fast.
+This is the branch where all merges take place, and code moves fast.
 * **1.x**: The _next minor_ release, currently 1.1.
 Once a change is merged into `main`, decide whether to backport it to `1.x`.
 * **1.0**: The _current_ release, currently 1.0.
 In between minor releases, only hotfixes (e.g. security) are backported to `1.0`.
 The next release out of this branch will be 1.0.1.